fzyfky/CDSD-challenge-10h/README.md

 ## Introduction

-This repository is the baseline code for the CDSD (Chinese Dysarthria Speech Database) Challenge.
+This repository is the baseline code for the CDSD-10h (Chinese Dysarthria Speech Database) Challenge and CDSD-1h (Chinese Dysarthria Speech Database) Challenge.

 The code in this repository is based on the Wenet(https://github.com/wenet-e2e/wenet)